-The Authority conducts annual facility evaluations, including assessment of industrial source areas and BMPs.
-Additional BMP and facility assessments are conducted when SAN enters Level 1 or Level 2 discharger status for any analyte as a result of NAL exceedances.
+The Authority will conduct an annual facility evaluation, including an assessment of industrial source areas and BMPs.
+Additional BMP and facility assessments will be conducted when the Authority enters Level 1 or Level 2 discharger status for any analyte as a result of NAL exceedances.